doyleyoung/AndroidDayToDay/README.md

 -----

 This repo contains an importable Eclipse Android project.
 Instructions to set up Eclipse Android development are available [here].
-You will also need to include [ActionBarSherlock] as a library dependency.
+You need to include [ActionBarSherlock] as a library dependency.
 Jake Wharton has excellent instructions on this process at that link.
+You will also need to include [Joda Time] as a dependency.
 Once you have imported the project and included the library, a Project -> Clean is usually all that is necessary.
 If you have any further questions, please let me know.